-We’re an Amsterdam based international web startup and are looking for an experienced online marketeer with an obvious interest in user experience and usability.
-Usabilla offers an online platform for fast and simple remote usability testing.
-Our users include more than 7500 usability experts, designers, web analysts, and marketeers from the USA, Western Europe, South America, and the rest of the world.
-Companies like Discovery Channel, Electronic Arts, Booking.com, Sony, and the US Government use our product to collect valuable feedback from their users with small usability tests.
+We’re an Amsterdam based international web startup and are looking for eager and ambitious web developers.
+We offer a fast and simple online platform for usability testing.
+Our users include 12,000 usability experts, designers, web analysts, and marketeers from all over the world.
+Companies like Disney, Electronic Arts, Booking.com, Sony, and even Barack Obama use our product to collect valuable feedback from their users.

 Are you up for the challenge to work with a company that breathes user experience and usability and works with the worlds’ leading UX professionals and marketeers?
-Do you want to learn from the challenges that come with building a large, enthusiastic user base for a fast growing web startup?
-Do you like to work in the absolute center of Amsterdam in an awesome office with other cool startups or help us to set up shop in San Francisco?
+Do you want to learn from the development challenges that come with a fast growing web startup?
+Do you like to work in the absolute center of Amsterdam in a great office in an inspiring building with other startups and creatives?
 Join our team!